kyma-project/nats-manager/README.md

    make e2e-cleanup
    ```
 > **NOTE:** Because the e2e-tests need a Kubernetes Cluster to run on, they are separated from the remaining tests and will only be executed if the `e2e` build tags are passed.
-> will only be executed if the `e2e` build tags are passed.

 ## License